mdotajay27/personal-projects/frontend-projects/stopwatch/README.md

-## Basic Stopwatch with standings using Vanilla JavaScript
+## Basic Stopwatch with standings using JavaScript